 - salt, black pepper and cayenne pepper to taste

-- Peel onions, then remove the outer edges of each onion's flesh.
+- Peel the onions, then remove the outer edges of each onion's flesh.
 See post.

 - Cut each onion into thick circular slices.
 Arrange onion slices in a single layer in a well-greased enameled cast iron skillet.